 - When visiting Moldova’s monasteries, know that shorts are forbidden and that women are expected to wear a head-covering.
 Most monasteries have scarves which they lend out at the entryway, but I appreciated having my own with me each day.
 As a woman, I was able to enter monasteries with a skirt, but other ladies wearing pants were expected to drape a borrowed scarf around their lower half, resembling a sarong.

-- Need more inspiration?
-This link contains an index of all my posts from Moldova.
+- Visit my Moldova page for more trip tips, plus an index of all my posts about Moldova.

 Disclosure & Thanks: